 The riad where we will be staying at for four nights is located within the walls of the old medina.
 The interior design is quite stunning and we have reserved the entire riad for our group's private use.
 The rooftop terrace provides the ideal setting for breakfast, relaxation and sunsets!
 The courtyard swimming pool, living room and reading nook are also amazing places to unwind.
 The staff at the riad offer attentive and low-key service at all times.
 Laundry is available on request for a separate fee.

-After two nights glamping in the desert, we will spend our last night at a very different type of riad.
-This riad was awarded the Gold List Award by Conde Naste Traveller in 2017.
+After two nights glamping in the desert, we will spend our last night at another boutique riad within the walls of the medina.

 ** All travelers will share a room with another traveler.

 We will be spending two nights glamping in upscale tents.
 All tents have an attached private bathroom facility and desert-type shower and you will have the option of sharing a tent sleeping in twin beds or sleeping solo in your own tent.
 Please note that wifi is not available at this camp as we are in a remote area.
 We will be 'roughing' it a little but when we return to Marrakech we will indulge in hammam scrubs and treatments which will wash away the desert sand!